 About the project

 The park's journey began in 2004 when the City of Kelowna acquired the property.
 Initially opened without significant improvements, it provided access to the pier, beach, and lake.
 However, damage from the 2017 and 2018 floods, which rendered the pier and wharf beyond repair and ineligible for Provincial assistance, led to its closure for safety reasons.
-The design phase is set to commence in 2024, with investigative assessments, referrals, and permit approvals slated for 2025, and construction anticipated in 2026.

 In-person:

-Attend an in-person walkshop to discuss priorities and preferences with the project team and ask questions.
+On July 13, 2024, residents were invited to attend an in-person walkshop to discuss priorities and preferences with the project team and ask questions.

 Online: